ianchouinard/DummyContent/README.md

 # DummyContent JSON content generator
-A quick node program for generating dummy content JSON files for front end development/prototyping.
+A quick node program for generating dummy / placeholder content JSON files for front end development/prototyping.

 ## Info
-Currently, this can be used to generate JSON files with dummy content/data (see /example-output/ and DummyContentConfig.js for example usage).
+Currently, this can be used to generate JSON files for placeholder content & data (see /example-output/ and DummyContentConfig.js for example usage).
 Useful for trying to get realistic and varying content for making front end prototypes.

 Still a work in progress.
 Next on the to do list...
 1. Supported any amount of nested object arrays